Yandex Search

-Yandex Search (Яндекс) is a search engine.
-It is owned by Yandex, based in Russia.
+Yandex Search (Яндекс) is a search engine owned by the company Yandex, based in Russia.
 In January 2015, Yandex Search generated 51.2% of all of the search traffic in Russia according to LiveInternet.

+In February 2024, Yandex N.V. announced the sale of the majority of its Russia-based assets to a consortium of Russia-based investors.
+In July 2024, the sale was completed, giving the Kremlin more control over the business.

 About

 The search technology provides local search results in more than 1,400 cities.
-Yandex Search also features “parallel” search that presents results from both main web index and specialized information resources, including news, shopping, blogs, images and videos on a single page.
+Yandex Search also features "parallel" search that presents results from both main web index and specialized information resources, including news, shopping, blogs, images and videos on a single page.

 Yandex Search is responsive to real-time queries, recognizing when a query requires the most current information, such as breaking news or the most recent post on Twitter on a particular topic.
 It also contains some additional features: Wizard Answer, which provides additional information (for example, sports results), spell checker, autocomplete which suggests queries as-you-type, antivirus that detects malware on webpages and so on.

 In May 2010, Yandex launched Yandex.com, a platform for beta testing and improving non-Russian language search.

 The search product can be accessed from personal computers, mobile phones, tablets and other digital devices.
 In addition to web search, Yandex provides a wide range of specialized search services.

 In 2009, Yandex launched MatrixNet, a new method of machine learning that significantly improves the relevance of search results.
-It allows the Yandex’ search engine to take into account a very large number of factors when it makes the decision about relevancy of search results.
+It allows Yandex's search engine to take into account a very large number of factors when it makes the decision about relevancy of search results.

 Another technology, Spectrum, was launched in 2010.
 It allows inferring implicit queries and returning matching search results.
 The system automatically analyses users' searches and identifies objects like personal names, films or cars.
 Proportions of the search results responding to different user intents are based on the user demand for these results.

 With the first release on 21 July 2017, Brave web browser features Yandex as one of its default search engines.

-In March 2022, during the 2022 Russian invasion of Ukraine, Yandex and Mail.ru were removed as optional search providers from the Mozilla Firefox browser.
+In March 2022, during the Russian invasion of Ukraine, Yandex and Mail.ru were removed as optional search providers from the Mozilla Firefox browser.